finooiigee/QWD/home/e/wiki/l.md

 tetrad ←→ X UfV Y ←→ Y(X UfV) ←→ Y(X(U Vf))
 ```

-# Data Types
+## Data Types

-As of `20/04/23`, this draft does not explore the L's data types.
+As of `20/04/23`, this draft does not explore L's data types.
 For now, the specific integer types are implementation defined.

 </section>